By Troy Ivan

 Pitting dry ice against the freezer required numerous runs of differing duration to collect enough data points and information for meaningful comparison.
 To this end I decided to do 3 runs in the freezer and 3 on dry ice.
 The washes would be 5 , 10, and 15 minutes long for the freezer compared to 15, 20, and 30 minutes on dry ice.
 Each run was allotted a ½ ounce (oz).
 After removing the seeds and stems, and breaking up the buds by hand, I ended up with 6 plastic bags containing 13 grams (g) each.
 The 6 happy bags parted ways with 3 going in the freezer for 24-hours and 3 in a cooler with dry ice for 2 hours.
 The ethanol was also split up, putting half in the freezer for 24-hours and half in the cooler with dry ice until it reached -30°F to -40°F.

 Once the materials were properly cooled and frozen it was go-time.
 The process was to take each bag of the frozen cannabis, pour enough chilled ethanol into that bag to allow for free movement of the material in the solution, and quickly return the bag to the freezer or the dry ice cooler from which it came to soak for the predetermined period.
 For the 5-min wash I lightly agitated the it every 1-minute and for the longer washes I did the same every few minutes.
-When time was up I quickly separated the plant material from the wash using 2 wire mesh coffee filters with a 150 micron screen sandwiched in between.
+When time was up I quickly separated the plant material from the wash using 2 wire mesh coffee filters.
 The fast, rough filtered wash was then put through the Buchner funnel filter a 2-3 times until it was crystal clear, then into a mason jar.

-The oil produced in the Source was then lined up on silicone mats in order of extraction duration and grouped together with the freezer and dry ice samples together.
+The concentrate can be created at low temps around 100 F and ethanol recovered for reuse using my DIY system that’s inexpensive, very fast and extremely reliable.
+The oil produced was then lined up on silicone mats in order of extraction duration and grouped together with the freezer and dry ice samples together.
 Finally, the oil was placed in a vacuum oven for post process purging to make the final product into shatter and ready for comparison.

 My expectation for the freezer washes was that as the soak time lengthened I would see more and more green with the 5-min wash looking good and the 15-min wash looking glaringly green.
 I was shocked and very pleased to see the 15-min wash come out nearly the same color as the 5-min wash.
 There was only a slight difference between the 5 and 15-min while virtually no difference between the 10 and 15-min wash.